-TX Hospitals Medical gastroenterology unit is a specialized on the diagnosis, management, and treatment of disorders of the digestive system.
+TX Hospital Medical gastroenterology unit specializes in the diagnosis, management, and treatment of disorders of the digestive system.
 The digestive system is a complex system consisting of the mouth, esophagus, stomach, small intestine, large intestine, rectum, liver, pancreas, and gallbladder, which work together to break down food, absorb nutrients, and eliminate waste.

 Medical gastroenterologists are trained to diagnose and treat a wide range of conditions that affect the digestive system.
 These conditions include: